olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/first-api.md

 Title: Task 5 - Add your first API
 menu:
   main:
-    parent: "Getting Started with Tyk-Cloud"
+    parent: "Getting Started with Tyk Cloud"
 weight: 5
 aliases:
     - /tyk-cloud/first-api/
 ---

+## Introduction

+You can use Tyk Cloud to manage your APIs effectively and with minimal effort.
+This page demonstrates how to add a basic API within Tyk Cloud.

-You'll now setup a very basic API to demonstrate how they are managed within Tyk-Cloud.
+You'll now setup a very basic API to demonstrate how they are managed within Tyk Cloud.

 ## Prerequisites